BYT18/Q-Learning/README.md

 ## Overview

-This project implements a solution to the trolley cart problem using Q-learning with neural networks.
+This high school project implements a solution to the trolley cart problem using Q-learning with neural networks.
 The trolley cart problem is a classic reinforcement learning problem where a cart must navigate to a goal while avoiding obstacles.
 The implementation uses a neural network to approximate the Q-values for state-action pairs, allowing the agent to learn a policy for optimal action selection.